 - New York

 Hydropower is the nation’s most available, reliable, affordable and sustainable energy source.
 Requiring only the power of moving water – rivers, streams and ocean tides– hydropower is also domestic and sustainable.
-Free from a dependence on volatile fuel prices, much of the money spent on hydropower stays in America and expanding hydro capacity would create hundreds of thousands of U.S. jobs.
+Free from a dependence on volatile fuel prices, much of the money invested in hydropower stays in America and expanding hydro capacity would create hundreds of thousands of U.S. jobs.

 Hydropower has been a reliable source of power in the United States for over 100 years.
 That proven reliability benefits the national electric grid in a number of ways, from supporting other renewable energy sources to stabilizing the network to storing electricity for later use.